centau/vide/docs/api/reactivity-core.md

     Returns the result of the given function.

-    Creates a new root reactive scope, where creation and derivations of sources can be tracked and properly disposed of.
+    Creates a new stable scope, where creation of effects can be tracked and properly disposed of.

     A function to destroy the root is passed into the callback, which will run any cleanups and allow derived sources created to garbage collect.